bertilmuth/modern-clean-architecture/samples/todolist/README.md

 # todo list sample
-To run the sample, change into your local todolist directory, and enter the following in a shell:
+To run the sample with Gradle, change into your local todolist directory, and enter the following in a shell:

 `./gradlew bootRun`

+Alternatively, you can run it with Maven:

+`mvn spring-boot:run`

 Then, visit `http://localhost:8080/` in your browser.